 4. Watch your Diet

 No, not because you have put on weight.
 Some foods actually make people sweat more than usual.
-Take caffeine for instance, foods with caffeine in them can make your sweat glands work overtime because it contains a thing called acetylcholine.
+Take caffeine, for instance, foods with caffeine in them can make your sweat glands work overtime because it contains a thing called acetylcholine.
 Watch out for spices as well because they tend to make you sweat more too.

 5. Find the Right Clothes

 Do not wear anything that fits too tightly no matter how good it looks.
-Same goes for the kind of materials you choose to wear.
+The same goes for the kind of materials you choose to wear.
 The thing is, when you wear anything that rubs against your skin, it causes you to generate more body heat, which leads to increased perspiration.
 And while I say don’t wear tight clothes, I also don’t mean wear a potato sack.
 Try these summer apparel trends along with perfumes and scents to feel fresh.